PixelRocket-Shop/apollo-html-bootstrap/README.md

 ## Template Pages
-The template consists of 6 pages:
+The template consists of the following pages:

 * Dashboard
+* User Management Page
+* Chart Example Page
 * Login Page
 * Register Page
 * Forgot Password Page
 * 404 Page
 * Blank Page

+As well as the following widgets:

+* User Settings Dropdown
+* User Activity Dropdown
+* User Messages Dropdown
+* User Notifications Dropdown
+* Various Chart.js Widgets
+* Visitors By Country
+* Visitors By OS System

 To keep code repetition to a minimum, we've used Handlebars.js as the templating engine and partials to quickly add the same code to different pages.
 We also use a Handlebars plugin for JSON data - this allows us to use loops and output a single HTML code block instead of repeating the same HTML.